 Las Vegas Metropolitan Police Department (LVMPD) is the primary law enforcement agency serving McCarran International Airport, a unique environment with safety and security concerns unlike other locations around the Valley.

-To effectively respond to the volume of calls at McCarran, the Department of Aviation has two substations on airport property and a dedicated dispatch located within the Airport Control Center, the communications and surveillance hub of McCarran.
+- To effectively respond to the volume of calls at McCarran, LVMPD has two substations on airport property and a dedicated dispatch located within the Airport Control Center, the communications and surveillance hub of McCarran.

 It is also important to note that each “Call for Service” does not automatically equate to a response to criminal activity.